mardiros/messagebus/docs/source/user/cookbook/07-local-messagestore.rst

 and write our own one that store them in memory.

-An ``MessageStoreRepository`` is a :term:`repository` for all the local events, its override the :class:`messagebus.AsyncMessageStoreAbstractRepository`.
+An ``MessageStoreRepository`` is a :term:`repository` for all the local events, its override the :class:`messagebus.AsyncAbstractMessageStoreRepository`.
-Only the abstract method :meth:`messagebus.AsyncMessageStoreAbstractRepository._add` needs to be implemented.
+Only the abstract method :meth:`messagebus.AsyncAbstractMessageStoreRepository._add` needs to be implemented.